 We were working on new material before the tour started and were originally planning to record a new record so we could tour for it.
-We did a bunch of demos, they wrote a bunch of songs and the producer that Alice was thinking about using at the time was busy with Aerosmith, so he kept waiting.
-And before you know it he had this book coming out called “The Golf Monster” and he had to do the promotion for the book and all of a sudden we had to start rehearsals, so it just never got made.
+We did a bunch of demos; they wrote a bunch of songs and the producer that Alice was thinking about using at the time was busy with Aerosmith, so he kept waiting.
+And before you know it he had this book coming out called “The Golf Monster” and he had to promote the book and all of a sudden we had to start rehearsals, so it just never got made.
 So he’s going to do a new record at the beginning of the year.

 Does the new album have a title yet?